-- (b) Failing to comply with any condition or limitation subject to which planning permission has been granted, constitutes a breach of planning control. - (2) For the purposes of this Act- - (a) The issue of an enforcement notice (defined in section 172); or - (b) The service of a breach of condition notice (defined in section 187A), constitutes taking enforcement action. - (3) In this Part "planning permission" includes permission under Part III of the 1947 Act, of the 1962 Act or of the 1971 Act.]1
+- (1) For the purposes of this Act- - (a) Carrying out development without the required planning permission; - (b) Failing to comply with any condition or limitation subject to which planning permission has been granted, constitutes a breach of planning control. - (2) For the purposes of this Act- - (a) The issue of an enforcement notice (defined in section 172); or - (b) The service of a breach of condition notice (defined in section 187A), constitutes taking enforcement action. - (3) In this Part "planning permission" includes permission under Part III of the 1947 Act, of the 1962 Act or of the 1971 Act.1 1